|

 water samples show that these toxic metals have the potential to

-The Navys surface water sample showed significantly elevated
+run off into the Bay during rainfall.
+Water Sampling The Navys surface water sample showed significantly elevated

 concentrations[2] of heavy metals (arsenic, cadmium, chromium, cobalt